The hunt for addiction treatment near Gwaelod-Y-Garth can be confusing. But our companion guide can lend a hand...

-Once in the final week in rehab, you should expect…
+Once the first week in rehab is over, you should expect…

 Who Is Likely To Benefit From Rehab?

-This usually means they've been round in the circle of abusing alcohol or substances several times, seen and borne the negative consequences, and know there must be another way-but need help to achieve this.
+This generally means that they have been round many times in the circle of alcohol or drug abuse, seen and borne the harmful effects, and know that there must be another way-but need support to do this.